cgkineo/adapt-kineo-footer/README.md

 The `footer-color` mixin can be extended to include custom colors by adding another entry [here](https://github.com/cgkineo/adapt-footer/blob/master/less/footer.less#L51).

 ### \_horizontalAlignment (string):
 Defines the horizontal alignment for the footer content.
-Values available utilise the CSS property [`justify-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) and by default are:
+Values available utilise the CSS property [`justify-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content).
+The default value is `start`.
+It contains the following settings:
 * `start` (Aligns the content with the natural page direction.
 In a left-to-right course this is left by default.)
 * `center` (Aligns the content to the center of the container.)
 * `end` (Aligns the content to the opposite side of the natural page direction.
 In a left-to-right course this is right by default.)